Revd Dr Demetrios Bathrellos

 Revd Dr Alexander Tefft is Chaplain at IOCS and a Tutor for the Distance Learning Courses, as well as Chaplain of IOCS.

 A graduate of St. Tikhon’s Orthodox Theological Seminary in the USA, he is Parish Priest of the Orthodox Parish of Saint Botolph, meeting at St. Botolph-Without-Bishopsgate, London, near Liverpool Street.
-He is Assistant to the Dean of the Antiochian Orthodox Deanery of the United Kingdom and Ireland and theological advisor to its ordination committee.
+He is Assistant to the Dean of the Antiochian Orthodox Christian Archdiocese of the British Isles and Ireland and theological advisor to its ordination committee.